flow-io/from-array-node/README.md

 #### readArray.factory( [options] )

 Returns a reusable stream factory.
-The factory method ensures streams are configured identically.
+The factory method ensures streams are configured identically by using the same set of provided `options`.

 ``` javascript
 var opts = {